jadeallencook/blockpage/README.md

 The web tool that bridges design and development using the latest technologies.

+## Getting Started

+Generate a new project by running `blockpage project-name`.

+Start your development environment by running `blockpage serve`.

 ## Developer's Guide

 At the highest level there are only two steps: